DSC-Capstone/2024-25/syllabus.md

 - Sections begin on Monday, January 8th.
 Confirm the date and time of your discussion section [here](https://docs.google.com/spreadsheets/d/1dCjs06QobZ3jrMBFIMeHYuqXDpGZHLZAxYUnraVQtNI/edit#gid=0).
   - Make sure to enroll in your section ASAP if you haven't already, and to start participating from Day 1.
 - There are no new methodology lessons or assignments in Quarter 2.
 Everything you'll be required to submit will be in some way related to your Quarter 2 Project, and all deadlines are on the course homepage.
-There are, however, [Office Hours](../office-hours) held by Suraj and the methodology TAs each week.
+There are, however, [Office Hours](../office-hours) held by the methodology TAs each week.
-- Make sure you can access the following sites; email Suraj if you can't:
+- Make sure you can access the following sites; email the instructor if you can't:
-    - The **new** Winter 2024 [Gradescope](https://www.gradescope.com/courses/697313), where all assignments will be submitted.
+    - The **new** 2025 [Gradescope](https://www.gradescope.com/courses/697313), where all assignments will be submitted.
     - We will use the same [Ed](https://edstem.org/us/courses/48541/discussion/) instance as we did in the fall. **All class-wide announcements will be sent here!**

 ---